beatrizsaldana/diseaseBurden_shared/README.md

 ### 2. Ancestry, Admixture, and Autozygosity

 #### Ancestral Fractions
-This part of the project was done by Andrew Conley.
+This part of the project was done by Dr. Andrew Conley.

 #### Admixture Entropy
 ##### Script Used